canonical/launchpad-manual/how-to/database-schema-changes-process.rst

 ``   1.
 This will produce a lot of noise.
 Feel free to ignore it.``

-6. Review the sample data changes that occured using \`git diff database/sampledata`.
+6. Review the sample data changes that occurred using \`git diff database/sampledata`.
 This diff can be hard to review as-is.
 You might want to use a graphical diff viewer like \`kompare\` or
    \`meld\` which will make it easier.
 Make sure that you understand all